 How Much Does a DOTATATE PET CT Scan Cost?

-MIC uses PET CT imaging in several applications: heart (cardiac) imaging, cancer (oncology) imaging, and brain (neurology) imaging.
-Currently, the Alberta Health Care Insurance Plan (AHCIP) only covers the cost of PET CT imaging in cardiac applications when performed in a community-based clinic outside the hospital.
+MIC uses Dotatate PET CT imaging in cancer (oncology) and brain (neurology) imaging.
+Currently, Dotatate PET CT imaging used in oncology or neurology applications is not covered by the Alberta Health Care Insurance Plan (AHCIP) when performed in a community-based clinic outside the hospital.
+Routine use of Dotatate PET CT has not been established in Canada, and access is mainly through clinical trials, private healthcare, and registries.

 Patients are encouraged to talk to their employer or a Benefits Specialist before booking their exam to see if they qualify for extended coverage.
 Some extended benefits programs or health spending accounts may cover a portion or possibly the entire exam fee.